IrminData/irmin-platform/irmin-console/README.md

 yarn start
 ```

+## Components

+Components are the building blocks of the application.
+They are reusable pieces of UI that can be used in multiple places.
+Components are located in the `src/components` and `src/app` directories.

+### /app directory

+[Pages and Layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) are used to provide the route content.
+They are located in the `/app` directory.

+We generally try to avoid using the `app` directory for anything other than defining the routes, layouts and SEO.
+The actual content should be in the `/components` directory.

+It is also okay to handle certain data fetching in the `app` directory components.
+This could be used as a sort of cache layer for generic data.
+Fetching user/workspace specific data, or large amounts of data this way, can be problematic.

+Components in the `app` directory should be server-side rendered, and can not access any contexts or cookies on the API domain.
+Don't fetch something that is already fetched in contexts.

+See [Server side actions](#server-side-actions) for more information.

+### Naming conventions

+If a component is used to provide a route Layout, it should say `LayoutWrapper` eg. `EditorLayoutWrapper`, corresponding layout for this component should be `EditorLayout`.

+If a component is used to provide a route Page content, it should say `Section`, eg. `EditorSection`, corresponding page for this component should be `EditorPage`.

+Components should be named in PascalCase and should be descriptive of their purpose.

+### No logic in /components

+The general idea is to keep the components as small and reusable as possible.

+An attempt should be made to keep components "UI-focused" and avoid logic.
+If a component requires logic, move that logic to a relevant [Context](#contexts), or make a new one.

+### File structure

+Components are located in the `src/components` directory.
+Components are split into different directories and subdirectories based on their purpose.

+General components are:

+- `src/components/website/...` -> Components specific to the website pages
+- `src/components/portal/...` -> Components specific to the portal pages
+- `src/components/common/...` -> Components that are used in multiple places, like popups, buttons, lists etc.

+ If a component is used only in a specific feature, it should be placed in the feature directory grouped by features, purposes or domains.

+For example:

+- `src/components/workflow/...` -> Components related to Workflows
+- `src/components/workflow/action/...` -> Components related to Action Workflows
+- `src/components/workspace/...` -> Components related to Workspace logic

 ## TypeScript and Types

 The project is written in TypeScript.
 When developing, try to always define types and avoid using `any`.
 Types should be named in PascalCase and should be descriptive of their purpose.
 This ensures better type safety and code quality.